Effects of resource competition on evolution and adaptive radiation

-The species with high genomic decay ($D=0.25$) extincts by approx. 11000 steps.
-It is instructively to compare these curves with one in Fig. 4 from Ref. \cite{sanford2012next}.

-However, the speciation turning on leads to competition between the diverged species and to the selection pressure.
-As a result the gaining effectiveness grows and reaches the maximal value of approx. 1 and abundance reaches $\sigma\cdot R \approx 2$.
-For no genomic decay ($D=1$) this picture takes place rapidly, while for strong overcome of the deleterious mutations ($D=0.25$) the gaining effectiveness saturation is slowed.
-But even for $D<1$ average fitness in the ecosystem increases and reaches the threshold.
-This means that despite overall fitness decreasing the simultaneous effects of reproductive isolation and competition leads to increasing of populations.
-The resource contest model from Ref. \cite{PhysRevLett.118.048103} leads to very similar curves like in Fig. \ref{fig_Decay4curves}.
-The difference is in slower saturation due to weaker competition in resource contest.

-It is important to investigate the ecosystem behavior with respect to extinction at various parameters $D$, $R$, $T$.
-First, we plot the phase diagram of the ecosystem in the coordinates of genomic decay $D=0..1$ and resource influx $R_1=0...2.1$. $D=0$ corresponds to no beneficial mutations (obligatory ecosystem degradation and extinction).
-After 200000 steps of the simulation we calculate and plot the total abundance in the ecosystem.
-We start from the single species in the ecosystem with abundance $n_1=1$ and gaining effectiveness $\sigma_{11} = 0.5$.
-The data was averaged over 50 runs for each pair of $R_1$ and $D$.
+In the case of a beneficial mutation impact two times lower than that for deleterious ones ($B=0.5$), the development of the ecosystem depends on speciation time $T$.
+At small $T$ the ecosystem does not degrade and reaches maximal adaptation (harvesting effectiveness close to 1) faster and abundance saturation.
+For a speciation time larger than approx. 200 for the given resource influx and beneficial mutations impact, the probability to become extinct is very high.